University of Georgia vs Albany State University

 The Financial Comparison

-Ten years after enrollment, University of Georgia graduates earn a median of $68,726 compared to $40,674 at Albany State University.
-The payback period is 5.8 years at University of Georgia versus 33.1 years at Albany State University.
+Then look at what that buys.
+Ten years after enrollment, University of Georgia graduates earn a median $68,726 against $40,674 at Albany State University.
+The cost earns itself back in 5.8 years at University of Georgia and 33.1 years at Albany State University.

-Graduates leave University of Georgia with a median $18,500 in debt versus $25,024 at Albany State University.
-The debt-to-earnings ratios are 0.41 and 0.92 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Georgia owing a median $18,500 versus $25,024 at Albany State University.
+Their debt-to-earnings ratios are 0.41 and 0.92 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers